hgamboa/nova-adv-inst/LP5-log.md

 ### Server_acc.py

-In folder LP5/Server_acc/ you will find a new version of the server.py that you tried in Goal 1.
+In folder ***LP5/Goal 2/Server_acc/*** you will find a new version of the server.py that you tried in Goal 1.
 Instead of generation random data, this version of the server reads the accelerometer data of the phone and publish it through the websocket.
-Run:
+Type:

-python3 server_acc.py
+***python3 server_acc.py***

 As result, you will displayed in the chart the accelerometer information.
 The time resolution it will be dependent of requesting rate set in the html file.